TheNewThinkTank/homelab/docs/observability.md

+# Observability

-# Verify Prometheus and Grafana Installation
+## Verify Prometheus and Grafana Installation

 Check pods in monitoring namespace to confirm that Prometheus and Grafana are running: